samlandfried/groopr/README.md

 The groups will receive a direct message, and you will receive a groups report as a direct message from the app.

+## How do I get help?

+If you have questions, feedback or funny jokes, contact Sam (That's me!) at samlandfried@gmail.com.
+I wrote this app by myself and am happy to offer whatever help I can.

+## Privacy

+I'm not interested in any of your data.
+I don't store it now, and never will in the future.
+I will never contact you, and I will never allow anyone else to contact you with any information I have access to.
+If someone contacts you on Slack via Groopr, they have done it using the app and don't have any information besides your Slack name.

 ## How to setup in development

 ### Prerequisites